Return of the CHAMPs: A clockwork portal to charged dark matter: Model

 The first terms on the right-hand side of Eq.~\eqref{eq:ztreecou} correspond to the leading-order SM couplings obtained from Eq.~\eqref{eq:smcouple}, while $\delta g_{V/A}^{f,0}$ denote the corrections induced by the CW sector, and are given by

+Similar to the mass, the deviation in the coupling also scales as \(\sim v^2/(q^4 f^2)\) for sufficiently large \(q\).
 As before, we neglect variations in the effective couplings of the heavier CW gauge bosons to the SM sector, since these effects are strongly suppressed and do not lead to qualitative changes in the phenomenology.